bbauska/LFS170x/readme.md

 <img src="/images/image009.png?raw=true" "Crypto, electronically transferring value" width="200" >
 &nbsp;

-<h5>Cryptocurrencies, Electronically Transferring Value</h5>
+<h5 align="center">Cryptocurrencies, Electronically Transferring Value</h5>
 The Internet of Value represents a world where value is exchanged at the speed in which information moves today.

 The Internet is still the basic platform that these new technologies operate from.

 The new Web 3.0 browsers are being built to help you manage your cryptocurrency, keys, passwords and other blockchain features.

 Let’s now dive into blockchain basics.

 ### <a id="ch1-3"></a>1.3 What Is Blockchain?
 (Blockchain Basics)
 There's a new technology that has the power to revolutionize how you, businesses, and the world interact!
-You've probably heard of it: it's called 'Blockchain!'
+You've probably heard of it:<br>
+   <b>it's called 'Blockchain!'</b>

-But what is it?
-How does it work?
+But what is it?<br>
+How does it work?<br>
 How does it affect you?<br>
 Hearing the word "blockchain" is comparable to hearing the word "internet" in the early 90s.<br>
 It seemed elusive, like something that wasn't going to impact your daily life.<br>
-But here we are, more than 20 years later.
+But here we are, more than 20 years later.<br>
-Think about how the Internet has transformed businesses, commerce, communication, even music and video.
+Think about how the Internet has transformed businesses, commerce, communication, even music and video.<br>
-And that's not even touching on how the Internet has affected you.
+And that's not even touching on how the Internet has affected you.<br>
 We all carry the Internet in our pocket.<br>
 We can transfer money at the touch of a button, check the weather, get directions, and even have food delivered to our door.<br>
 The next technology to have that kind of impact isn't some of the buzzwords you hear.<br>